-Rate Case Activity
+Base Rate Activity

 Unitil Energy - Base Rates - On April 20, 2017 the NHPUC issued its final order approving a settlement between Unitil Energy, NHPUC Staff and the Office of Consumer Advocate providing for a permanent increase of \$4.1 million in electric base rates, and a three year rate plan with an additional rate step adjustment, effective May 1, 2017, of \$0.9 million, followed by two rate step adjustments in May of 2018 and 2019 to recover the revenue requirements associated with annual capital expenditures as defined under the rate plan.
-On March 16, 2018, Unitil Energy filed its second step adjustment.
-The filing also incorporated the revenue requirement effect of the federal tax decrease pursuant to the TCJA, along with the termination of the one-year reconciliation adjustment which had recouped the difference between temporary rates and final rates.
-The net effect of the three adjustments results in a proposed revenue decrease of \$0.4 million.
-The proposal remains pending.
+On April 30, 2018, the NHPUC approved Unitil Energy's second step adjustment filing.
+The filing incorporated the revenue requirement of \$3.3 million for 2017 plant additions, a reduction of \$2.2 million for the effect of the federal tax decrease pursuant to the TCJA, along with the termination of the one-year \$1.4 million reconciliation adjustment which had recouped the difference between temporary rates and final rates.
+The net effect of the three adjustments resulted in a revenue decrease of \$0.3 million.

 Fitchburg - Base Rates - Electric - On April 29, 2016 the MDPU issued an order approving a \$2.1 million increase in Fitchburg's electric base revenue decoupling target, effective May 1, 2016.
 As part of its order, the MDPU approved, with modifications, Fitchburg's request for an annual capital cost recovery mechanism, which allows for increases to target revenues to recover the revenue requirement associated with capital additions as defined under the mechanism.
 In 2016, Fitchburg filed its first compliance report on capital investments for calendar year 2015.
 The MDPU approved the recovery of approximately \$0.5 million, effective January 1, 2017, subject to further investigation and reconciliation.
 On December 18, 2017, the MDPU approved Fitchburg's calendar year 2015 capital investments and associated revenue requirements for recovery.
 On June 29, 2017, Fitchburg filed its compliance report on capital investments for calendar year 2016.
 On December 20, 2017, the MDPU approved the recovery of approximately \$0.4 million, effective January 1, 2018, subject to further investigation and reconciliation.
+On June 28, 2018, Fitchburg filed its compliance report of capital investments for calendar year 2017.